Reference Guide#

 VARCHAR |

-Optional.
+Required.
 Case-sensitive.
+Empty string is accepted.
 Fields in the output table; fields separates by comma(,) if not ‘All’.
 Field name must match in one or all in an example list.
-If omitted, see Default Ouput Fields. |
+If omitted, see Default Output Fields. |

-Results, |
+RecordID, |

 Output Examples#

-USE GLOBAL_ADDRESS_VERIFICATION.CORE; /* Set input parameters, replace with your values */ SET LICENSE = '<REPLACE_WITH_YOUR_LICENSE_KEY>'; SET OPTIONS = '<OptionName_1:Parameter;OptionName_2:Parameter>'; SET INPUT_TABLE_NAME = '<INPUT_DATABASE>.<INPUT_SCHEMA>.<INPUT_TABLE>'; SET OUTPUT_TABLE_NAME = '<YOUR_OUTPUT_TABLE_NAME>'; /* Map your input columns with our default schema, replace with your column names */ /* For optional columns, uncomment/comment each line to enable the needed ones. */ CREATE OR REPLACE TEMPORARY VIEW INPUT_RECORDS AS SELECT RECID AS RECORDID, --COALESCE(LASTNAME, '') AS LASTNAME, --COALESCE(ORGANZIATION_NAME, '') AS ORGANIZATION, COALESCE(ADDRESS1, '') AS ADDRESSLINE1, COALESCE(ADDRESS2, '') AS ADDRESSLINE2, COALESCE(ADDRESS3, '') AS ADDRESSLINE3, COALESCE(ADDRESS4, '') AS ADDRESSLINE4, COALESCE(ADDRESS5, '') AS ADDRESSLINE5, COALESCE(ADDRESS6, '') AS ADDRESSLINE6, COALESCE(ADDRESS7, '') AS ADDRESSLINE7, COALESCE(ADDRESS8, '') AS ADDRESSLINE8, --COALESCE(DOUBLEDEPENDENTLOCALITY, '') AS DOUBLEDEPENDENTLOCALITY, --COALESCE(DEPENDENTLOCALITY, '') AS DEPENDENTLOCALITY, COALESCE(CITY, '') AS LOCALITY, --COALESCE(SUBADMINISTRATIVEAREA, '') AS SUBADMINISTRATIVEAREA, COALESCE(STATE, '') AS ADMINISTRATIVEAREA, COALESCE(POSTALCODE, '') AS POSTALCODE, --COALESCE(SUBNATIONALAREA, '') AS SUBNATIONALAREA COALESCE(COUNTRY, '') AS COUNTRY FROM IDENTIFIER($INPUT_TABLE_NAME); /* Call the verify procedure */ CALL VERIFY_MULTIPLE_ADDRESSES( LICENSE => $LICENSE ,OPTIONS => $OPTIONS ,INPUT_TABLE_NAME => TABLE(INPUT_RECORDS) ,OUTPUT_TABLE_NAME => $OUTPUT_TABLE_NAME );
+USE GLOBAL_EMAIL.CORE; /* Set input parameters, replace with your values */ SET LICENSE = '<REPLACE_WITH_YOUR_LICENSE_KEY>'; SET OPTIONS = ''; SET INPUT_TABLE_NAME = '<INPUT_DATABASE>.<INPUT_SCHEMA>.<INPUT_TABLE>'; SET OUTPUT_TABLE_NAME = '<OUTPUT_TABLE_NAME>'; SET OUTPUT_TABLE_FIELDS = ''; /* Map your input columns with our default schema, replace with your column names */ /* For optional columns, uncomment/comment each line to enable the needed ones. */ CREATE OR REPLACE TEMPORARY VIEW INPUT_RECORDS AS SELECT RECID AS RECORDID, COALESCE(EMAIL, '') AS EMAIL FROM IDENTIFIER($INPUT_TABLE_NAME); /* Call the verify procedure */ CALL VERIFY_MULTIPLE_EMAILS( LICENSE => $LICENSE ,OPTIONS => $OPTIONS ,INPUT_TABLE_NAME => TABLE(INPUT_RECORDS) ,OUTPUT_TABLE_NAME => $OUTPUT_TABLE_NAME ,OUTPUT_TABLE_FIELDS => $OUTPUT_TABLE_FIELDS );

-Query output table
+Query output table.

 SELECT TOP 100 * FROM IDENTIFIER($OUTPUT_TABLE_NAME) ORDER BY (RECORDID);

-USE GLOBAL_ADDRESS_VERIFICATION.CORE; /* Set input parameters, replace with your values */ SET LICENSE = '<REPLACE_WITH_YOUR_LICENSE_KEY>'; SET INPUT_TABLE_NAME = '<INPUT_DATABASE>.<INPUT_SCHEMA>.<INPUT_TABLE>'; SET OUTPUT_TABLE_NAME = '<YOUR_OUTPUT_TABLE_NAME>'; SET OUTPUT_TABLE_FIELDS = '<Field_1,Field_2>'; /* Map your input columns with our default schema, replace with your column names */ /* For optional columns, uncomment/comment each line to enable the needed ones. */ CREATE OR REPLACE TEMPORARY VIEW INPUT_RECORDS AS SELECT RECID AS RECORDID, --COALESCE(LASTNAME, '') AS LASTNAME, --COALESCE(ORGANZIATION_NAME, '') AS ORGANIZATION, COALESCE(ADDRESS1, '') AS ADDRESSLINE1, COALESCE(ADDRESS2, '') AS ADDRESSLINE2, COALESCE(ADDRESS3, '') AS ADDRESSLINE3, COALESCE(ADDRESS4, '') AS ADDRESSLINE4, COALESCE(ADDRESS5, '') AS ADDRESSLINE5, COALESCE(ADDRESS6, '') AS ADDRESSLINE6, COALESCE(ADDRESS7, '') AS ADDRESSLINE7, COALESCE(ADDRESS8, '') AS ADDRESSLINE8, --COALESCE(DOUBLEDEPENDENTLOCALITY, '') AS DOUBLEDEPENDENTLOCALITY, --COALESCE(DEPENDENTLOCALITY, '') AS DEPENDENTLOCALITY, COALESCE(CITY, '') AS LOCALITY, --COALESCE(SUBADMINISTRATIVEAREA, '') AS SUBADMINISTRATIVEAREA, COALESCE(STATE, '') AS ADMINISTRATIVEAREA, COALESCE(POSTALCODE, '') AS POSTALCODE, --COALESCE(SUBNATIONALAREA, '') AS SUBNATIONALAREA COALESCE(COUNTRY, '') AS COUNTRY FROM IDENTIFIER($INPUT_TABLE_NAME); /* Call the verify procedure */ CALL VERIFY_MULTIPLE_ADDRESSES( LICENSE => $LICENSE ,INPUT_TABLE_NAME => TABLE(INPUT_RECORDS) ,OUTPUT_TABLE_NAME => $OUTPUT_TABLE_NAME ,OUTPUT_TABLE_FIELDS => $OUTPUT_TABLE_FIELDS -- Size limit for variables is 256.
+USE GLOBAL_EMAIL.CORE; /* Set input parameters, replace with your values */ SET LICENSE = '<REPLACE_WITH_YOUR_LICENSE_KEY>'; SET OPTIONS = ''; SET INPUT_TABLE_NAME = '<INPUT_DATABASE>.<INPUT_SCHEMA>.<INPUT_TABLE>'; SET OUTPUT_TABLE_NAME = '<OUTPUT_TABLE_NAME>'; SET OUTPUT_TABLE_FIELDS = '<Field_1,Field_2>'; /* Map your input columns with our default schema, replace with your column names */ /* For optional columns, uncomment/comment each line to enable the needed ones. */ CREATE OR REPLACE TEMPORARY VIEW INPUT_RECORDS AS SELECT RECID AS RECORDID, COALESCE(EMAIL, '') AS EMAIL FROM IDENTIFIER($INPUT_TABLE_NAME); /* Call the verify procedure */ CALL VERIFY_MULTIPLE_EMAILS( LICENSE => $LICENSE ,OPTIONS => $OPTIONS ,INPUT_TABLE_NAME => TABLE(INPUT_RECORDS) ,OUTPUT_TABLE_NAME => $OUTPUT_TABLE_NAME ,OUTPUT_TABLE_FIELDS => $OUTPUT_TABLE_FIELDS -- Size limit for variables is 256.
 If your input string exceeds the limit, parse the string directly in the call -- e.g. OUTPUT_TABLE_FIELDS => 'Field_1,Field_2' );

-Query output table
+Query output table.

 SELECT TOP 100 * FROM IDENTIFIER($OUTPUT_TABLE_NAME) ORDER BY (RECORDID);

-USE GLOBAL_ADDRESS_VERIFICATION.CORE; /* Set input parameters, replace with your values */ SET LICENSE = '<REPLACE_WITH_YOUR_LICENSE_KEY>'; SET INPUT_TABLE_NAME = '<INPUT_DATABASE>.<INPUT_SCHEMA>.<INPUT_TABLE>'; SET OUTPUT_TABLE_NAME = '<YOUR_OUTPUT_TABLE_NAME>'; SET OUTPUT_TABLE_FIELDS = 'All'; /* Map your input columns with our default schema, replace with your column names */ /* For optional columns, uncomment/comment each line to enable the needed ones. */ CREATE OR REPLACE TEMPORARY VIEW INPUT_RECORDS AS SELECT RECID AS RECORDID, --COALESCE(LASTNAME, '') AS LASTNAME, --COALESCE(ORGANZIATION_NAME, '') AS ORGANIZATION, COALESCE(ADDRESS1, '') AS ADDRESSLINE1, COALESCE(ADDRESS2, '') AS ADDRESSLINE2, COALESCE(ADDRESS3, '') AS ADDRESSLINE3, COALESCE(ADDRESS4, '') AS ADDRESSLINE4, COALESCE(ADDRESS5, '') AS ADDRESSLINE5, COALESCE(ADDRESS6, '') AS ADDRESSLINE6, COALESCE(ADDRESS7, '') AS ADDRESSLINE7, COALESCE(ADDRESS8, '') AS ADDRESSLINE8, --COALESCE(DOUBLEDEPENDENTLOCALITY, '') AS DOUBLEDEPENDENTLOCALITY, --COALESCE(DEPENDENTLOCALITY, '') AS DEPENDENTLOCALITY, COALESCE(CITY, '') AS LOCALITY, --COALESCE(SUBADMINISTRATIVEAREA, '') AS SUBADMINISTRATIVEAREA, COALESCE(STATE, '') AS ADMINISTRATIVEAREA, COALESCE(POSTALCODE, '') AS POSTALCODE, --COALESCE(SUBNATIONALAREA, '') AS SUBNATIONALAREA COALESCE(COUNTRY, '') AS COUNTRY FROM IDENTIFIER($INPUT_TABLE_NAME); /* Call the verify procedure */ CALL VERIFY_MULTIPLE_ADDRESSES( LICENSE => $LICENSE ,INPUT_TABLE_NAME => TABLE(INPUT_RECORDS) ,OUTPUT_TABLE_NAME => $OUTPUT_TABLE_NAME ,OUTPUT_TABLE_FIELDS => $OUTPUT_TABLE_FIELDS );
+USE GLOBAL_EMAIL.CORE; /* Set input parameters, replace with your values */ SET LICENSE = '<REPLACE_WITH_YOUR_LICENSE_KEY>'; SET OPTIONS = ''; SET INPUT_TABLE_NAME = '<INPUT_DATABASE>.<INPUT_SCHEMA>.<INPUT_TABLE>'; SET OUTPUT_TABLE_NAME = '<OUTPUT_TABLE_NAME>'; SET OUTPUT_TABLE_FIELDS = 'All'; /* Map your input columns with our default schema, replace with your column names */ /* For optional columns, uncomment/comment each line to enable the needed ones. */ CREATE OR REPLACE TEMPORARY VIEW INPUT_RECORDS AS SELECT RECID AS RECORDID, COALESCE(EMAIL, '') AS EMAIL FROM IDENTIFIER($INPUT_TABLE_NAME); /* Call the verify procedure */ CALL VERIFY_MULTIPLE_EMAILS( LICENSE => $LICENSE ,OPTIONS => $OPTIONS ,INPUT_TABLE_NAME => TABLE(INPUT_RECORDS) ,OUTPUT_TABLE_NAME => $OUTPUT_TABLE_NAME ,OUTPUT_TABLE_FIELDS => $OUTPUT_TABLE_FIELDS );

-Query output table
+Query output table.

 SELECT TOP 100 * FROM IDENTIFIER($OUTPUT_TABLE_NAME) ORDER BY (RECORDID);